grapl-security/grapl/README.md

 ## Grapl

-Grapl is a Graph Platform for Detection and Response.
+Grapl is a Graph Platform for Detection and Response with a focus on helping Detection Engineers stop fighting their data and start working with it.
+At its core, Grapl leverages graph data structures to ensure that you can and connect your data efficiently, model attacker behaviors, and easily expand suspicious behaviors to encompass a full attack scope.

 For a more in depth overview of Grapl, [read this](https://insanitybit.github.io/2019/03/09/grapl).

-In short, Grapl will take raw logs, convert them into graphs, and merge those graphs into a Master Graph.
-It will then orchestrate the execution of your attack signatures and provide tools for performing your investigations.
+Essentially, Grapl will take raw logs, convert them into graphs, and merge those graphs into a Master Graph.
+It will then orchestrate the execution of your attack signatures, and provide tools for performing your investigations.

 Grapl supports nodes for:

-- Processes (Beta)
+- Processes
-- Files (Beta)
+- Files
-- Networking (Alpha)
+- Networking
+- Plugin nodes, which can be used to arbitrarily extend the graph

 and currently parses Sysmon logs or a generic JSON log format to generate these graphs.